 A full media release is available here.

-The American Experiment features photography and moving-image work from four upcoming feature films including upcoming collaborations with renowned jazz pianist Cecil Taylor and Los Angeles–based filmmaker and artist Rick Charnoski.
+The American Experiment featured photography and moving-image work from four upcoming feature films including upcoming collaborations with renowned jazz pianist Cecil Taylor and Los Angeles–based filmmaker and artist Rick Charnoski.

-Amiel Courtin-Wilson is co-writing and co-producing Rick Charnoski’s visceral debut feature film Warm Blood and the photography featured in the exhibition spans a number of research trips to Modesto California with cast from the film and a mixture of local residents from the tiny Californian town.
+Amiel Courtin-Wilson co-wrote and co-produced Rick Charnoski’s visceral debut feature film Warm Blood and the photography featured in the exhibition spans a number of research trips to Modesto California with cast from the film and a mixture of local residents from the tiny Californian town.